azutoolkit/cql/docs/guides/active-record-with-cql/relations/hasmany.md

 ## Eager Loading

-To avoid N+1 query problems when loading many posts and their comments, use eager loading:
+To avoid N+1 query problems when loading many posts and their comments, use joins:

 ```crystal
 # Fetches all posts and their associated comments in a more optimized way (typically 2 queries)